 Economically, the people had to endure an oppressive Temple dominated system, which controlled the whole Palestinian population, but itself was dominated by the authority of the Roman Empire.
-The same kind of domination structure could be seen in the political arrangement between the Jewish religious rulers and their Roman sabbatical rest of the land, the sabbatical release of debts and debt-slaves, redemption of the land by the next of kin.
-These constituted the social mechanisms by which the Israelite attempted to keep each household economically viable.
-I feel that these constitute the basis of subsistence for the peasants, as contrasted with the elite's perspective.
+The same kind of domination structure could be seen in the political arrangement between the Jewish religious rulers and their Roman superior.
+Even though the Jews appeared to be in control of their own religious affairs, it was influenced by Rome through control and patronage of the Jerusalem priesthood.